Wildlife Management

-Spanning more than 40,000 acres, Luss Estates hosts an abundance of wildlife and a wide variety species.
-We take a passionate interest in the conservation and management of native species, including sensitive deer control in order to maintain status quo.
-We also host a small commercial driven shoot which sustains our game department and balances with our ecological protection of the local environment.
+Spanning more than 45,000 acres, Luss Estates hosts an abundance of wildlife and a wide variety species.
+We take a passionate interest in the conservation and management of native species, including many raptors.
+We engage in sensitive deer control in order to maintain status quo.

-“Luss Estates, in the heart of the beautiful Loch Lomond and The Trossachs National Park, offers a spectacular venue for country sports.”
+“Luss Estates, in the heart of the beautiful Loch Lomond and The Trossachs National Park, is home to a rich diversity of flora and fauna, many of which are protected.”

-Spanning over 40,000 acres, Luss Estates hosts an abundance of wildlife and a wide variety species.
+Spanning over 45,000 acres, Luss Estates Company hosts an abundance of wildlife and a wide variety species.
 We take a passionate interest in the conservation and management of native species, including deer control.
-We also host a small commercial driven shoot which sustains our Game department and compliments our ecological protection of the local environment.

 Luss Estates is home to wild populations of Red, Roe and Fallow Deer.
 Deer management is an ongoing and significant part of the duties, focus and work load of our Game department.
 We lead the Deer Management Group on the west side of Loch Lomond under active participation from Loch Lomond & The Trossachs National Park.
 You can read more about this work here.